emrgnt-cmplxty/automata/automata_docs/docs/core/symbol/search/symbol_rank.rst

 SymbolRank
 ==========

-``SymbolRank`` is a class that computes the PageRank algorithm on symbols in a graph.
-Given a directed graph and an optional configuration, it calculates the ranks of each node in the graph and returns a sorted list of tuples containing the symbol and its corresponding rank.
+``SymbolRank`` computes the PageRank algorithm on symbols in a graph.
+It takes a directed graph and an optional ``SymbolRankConfig`` as input, and calculates the SymbolRanks of each node in the graph.
+The class provides methods for processing the graph, preparing initial ranks, and calculating SymbolRanks.

-Use ``SymbolRank`` for applications where you need to rank symbols in a graph based on their importance or relevance.

 Overview
 --------

-``SymbolRank`` takes in a directed graph and an optional configuration, and provides a method ``get_ranks`` to calculate the rank for each node in the graph. ``get_ranks`` can also be supplied with optional dictionaries for query-to-symbol similarity, initial weights, and dangling nodes.
+``SymbolRank`` is useful for ranking symbols in a software system, such as methods, classes, and variables, based on their importance in the system’s call graph.
+It can also be used for search and recommendation tasks, by providing a ranked list of symbols based on their relevancy and importance in the system.
+Using the PageRank algorithm, it identifies the most important symbols in the graph, taking into account the structure of the graph and the relationships between symbols.

 Related Symbols
 ---------------

 -  ``automata_docs.core.symbol.symbol_types.Symbol``
--  ``automata_docs.core.symbol.search.rank.SymbolRankConfig``
--  ``automata_docs.core.symbol.symbol_types.SymbolEmbedding``
+-  ``automata_docs.core.symbol.graph.SymbolGraph``
 -  ``automata_docs.core.symbol.search.symbol_search.SymbolSearch``
--  ``automata_docs.core.embedding.embedding_types.NormType``
--  ``automata_docs.core.symbol.graph.SymbolGraph``

 Example
 -------

-The following example demonstrates how to use the ``SymbolRank`` class to calculate the ranks of nodes in a graph.
+The following example demonstrates how to use ``SymbolRank`` to compute the SymbolRanks for a given directed graph ``G`` and ``SymbolRankConfig`` ``config``.

 .. code:: python